jarrett/cpphs/readme.md

 either C or Haskell, not C++.
 It's unfortunate we have to limit ourselves that way, but it greatly simplifies the integration.

+## Naming Conventions

+C and C++ are notoriously lacking in agreed-upon naming conventions.
+To name a few, the C++ standard library, the C standard library, the OpenGL API, and the Google C++ Style Guide all follow different rules.

+Haskell, on the other hand, has agreed-upon naming conventions.
+Those conventions happen to be consistent with at least *some* of the popular C/C++ projects and API.
+So I'll use the Haskell conventions as much as possible in my C/C++ code.

+You're free to disagree and use a different convention in your own code.
+The techniques used here will still work.

 ## A Starter Haskell File

 Make `hello.hs`: